35 Things You’re Doing That Make Your House a Target for Burglars

 Just like with leaving the lights dimmed, leaving a radio on or even on a timer isn’t going to deter a thief.
 It might even attract them if the radio plays non-stop.
 Many thieves still knock on the door to make sure no one is home before they enter a house.

 Keys in that close of proximity to a window is a terrible idea because that will give a burglar access to all sorts of goodies in addition to what’s in the house.
-Here’s why you need to wrap your car fob in foil.
+Plus, learn the sneaky way thieves are targeting your car-key fob.

 Don’t leave ladders next to the shed or next to the garage—you don’t want to make the burglar’s job easier.
-Find out other sneaky ways a burglar can break into your home.
+Check out the best home safes security experts use in their own homes.

 Obituaries in the paper